whitneyburton/portfolios/README.markdown

 * Required Project: ToDo Box Pivot, Shoot the Breeze, FireBae (Tier Two) -- scores should all be passing (All 3's) or show gradual improvement
 * Included Projects:
  * Weatherly
-* Feedback: Self-Solicited and from Feedback App
-  * Required feedback from at least one student outside of your cohort who you have paired with (Mod 1 student, back end student) AND/OR a mentor.
 * Professional Skills:
-  *  A recap of reflections from Gear Up
-    * Link to a gist with notes is acceptable.
+  * Copy for a personal website
-  * Company tracker with five companies of interest identified
+  * Company tracker with ten companies of interest identified, including one point of contact for each company with contact information (email, blog, website, twitter, github)
+  * Seven cold emails sent to seven different contacts from the company tracker
+  * Attend two networking events
   * Two paragraph reflection on:
-     1. Details on project management strategies you used in your projects; What went well?
+    1. Details on project management strategies you used in your projects (Bike Share and/or Little Shop); What went well?
 What didn’t go well?
     2. How you incorporated feedback from your team members and what you learned about yourself in the process.
+* Community:
+  * A recap of reflections from Gear Up
+* Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community
+  * Required feedback from at least one student outside of your cohort who you have paired with (Mod 1 student, back end student) AND/OR a mentor.

 ### Module 3 (Back-end)